Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-The Nobel Prize in Science isn't just a list of famous names—it's a roadmap of how scientific knowledge builds on itself.
-When you study these laureates, you're being tested on your ability to trace paradigm shifts, understand how theoretical breakthroughs enable practical applications, and recognize the collaborative nature of scientific progress.
-The examiners want to see that you can connect Einstein's photoelectric effect to Planck's quantum theory, or explain why Fleming's accidental discovery required Florey and Chain to become medically useful.
+The Nobel Prize in Science isn't just a list of famous names.
+It's a roadmap of how scientific knowledge builds on itself.
+When you study these laureates, you're tracing paradigm shifts, understanding how theoretical breakthroughs enable practical applications, and recognizing the collaborative nature of scientific progress.
+You should be able to connect Einstein's photoelectric effect to Planck's quantum theory, or explain why Fleming's accidental discovery required Florey and Chain to become medically useful.

-Compare: Planck vs. Einstein—both contributed to quantum theory's foundation, but Planck introduced quantization of emitted energy while Einstein extended it to light itself as quantized particles.
-FRQ tip: if asked about the origins of wave-particle duality, Einstein's photoelectric effect is your key example.
+Compare: Planck vs. Einstein.
+Both contributed to quantum theory's foundation, but Planck introduced quantization of emitted energy while Einstein extended it to light itself as quantized particles.
+If asked about the origins of wave-particle duality, Einstein's photoelectric effect is your key example.

-Compare: Rutherford vs. Fermi—Rutherford discovered atomic structure through natural radioactivity, while Fermi learned to induce nuclear reactions artificially.
+Compare: Rutherford vs. Fermi.
+Rutherford revealed atomic structure through natural radioactivity, while Fermi learned to induce nuclear reactions artificially.
 This shift from observation to manipulation marks a key transition in twentieth-century physics.

 The discovery that certain elements spontaneously emit radiation opened entirely new fields of research and medicine.
 These scientists transformed a mysterious phenomenon into tools for diagnosis and treatment.

-Compare: Röntgen vs. Curie—both worked with radiation, but Röntgen discovered external radiation (X-rays produced by equipment) while Curie studied intrinsic radioactivity (radiation emitted by elements themselves).
+Compare: Rรถntgen vs. Curie.
+Both worked with radiation, but Rรถntgen discovered external radiation (X-rays produced by equipment) while Curie studied intrinsic radioactivity (radiation emitted spontaneously by elements themselves).
 This distinction matters for understanding radiation's different sources and applications.

 The twentieth century saw biology transformed by understanding life at the molecular level.
 These discoveries revealed the physical basis of heredity and opened the door to genetic engineering and modern biotechnology.